microbus-io/fabric/docs/tech/patharguments.md

 ## Fixed Path

-In the typical case, endpoints of a microservice have fixed URLs in which they are reachable.
+In the typical case, endpoints of a microservice have fixed URLs at which they are reachable.
 Consider the following `service.yaml` specification.

 ```yaml
 general: